The Effective Number of Nonzeros: Theory and Regularization for Sparse Recovery: Motivation and Effective Sparsity

-Figure~\ref{fig.text.spectrum} illustrates the aggregated decay profiles across all categories.
-The horizontal axis represents the normalized rank index, and the vertical axis shows the normalized spectral energy on a logarithmic scale.
-The results demonstrate that the singular values exhibit effective sparsity: the spectrum follows a sharp, heavy-tailed decay characteristic of power-law distributions.
+The aggregated spectral profiles across all categories are shown in \Cref{fig.text.spectrum}.
+Although the ambient vocabulary space is exceptionally large ($d \approx 50,000$), the singular values decay precipitously according to a heavy-tailed power-law distribution.
+This demonstrates that the vast majority of semantic variance within a given topic is contained in a low-dimensional latent subspace.
+The dense, extended tail of non-zero singular values corresponds to idiosyncratic word usage or ambient noise that carries minimal predictive power, confirming that effective sparsity fundamentally dictates the intrinsic complexity of linguistic systems.

-Although the ambient dimension of the vocabulary is extremely high ($d \approx 50,000$), the effective rank of the system remains low.
-This rapid drop in eigenvalues indicates that the majority of the semantic variance within a single topic is captured by a very small number of latent factors, while the long tail of non-zero singular values corresponds to noise or idiosyncratic word usage with minimal predictive power.
-This empirical evidence confirms that effective sparsity fundamentally governs the complexity of high-dimensional linguistic systems.
+In summary, the empirical evidence demonstrates that realistic high-dimensional data are rarely strictly sparse, but instead feature a dominant structure obscured by a dense long tail of negligible coefficients.
+In practical inverse problems, these numerical fluctuations artificially inflate the discrete $\ell_0$ cardinality, yielding overly pessimistic theoretical bounds that do not reflect the true signal complexity.
+This discrepancy directly motivates moving beyond rigid binary counting.
+To adaptively discount uninformative tails while preserving meaningful signal mass, a continuous, scale-aware metric is required---a framework formally introduced in the next section via the effective number of nonzeros (ENZ).